Methodology

 What the audience signal is, and is not

-anc v0.1.3+ classifies each scored tool as one of:
+anc classifies each scored tool as one of:

 The classifier is informational, not authoritative.
 It is a one-line summary derived from a fixed set of four

-behavioral checks.
-The per-check evidence on the same page is the ground truth.
+behavioral audits.
+The per-audit evidence shown alongside is the ground truth.
 A tool labeled human-primary may still

 be safe to use from an agent in narrow, well-bounded ways.
 A tool labeled agent-optimized may still surprise an agent

-on a check the classifier does not look at.
+on a audit the classifier does not look at.

 the fix lives in one of two places:

-- The tool fits an exception category that should suppress some checks → file a registry update adding an
+- The tool fits an exception category that should suppress some audits → file a registry update adding an

 audit_profile(see below). - The classifier is missing a signal that ought to count → file an issue against the